vatstack/docs/validations.md

 ### European Union (VIES)

-The [EU VAT number format](https://ec.europa.eu/taxation_customs/vies/faq.html#item_11) starts with the country code of the EU member state, followed by 8 to 12 digits or characters.
+The API validates both the VAT ID of EU businesses and the MOSS ID of non-EU businesses.
+The [VAT ID format](https://ec.europa.eu/taxation_customs/vies/faq.html#item_11) starts with the country code of the EU member state, followed by 8 to 12 digits or characters.
 Note that the country code is a two-letter [ISO 3166 alpha-2](https://www.iso.org/iso-3166-country-codes.html), except for Greece for which the abbreviation is ‘EL’.
 Example **EL999999999**.
 Learn more about the [benefits of validating VAT numbers with Vatstack](https://vatstack.com/articles/how-to-check-and-validate-eu-vat-numbers).

+The MOSS ID format starts with ‘EU’, followed by 9 digits.
+The country code of non-EU businesses cannot be determined and is therefore shown as `null`.
+Example **EU999999999**.

 ### Norway